 Interpretation of the Requirements.
-The authority having jurisdiction is responsible for interpreting the NEC, but his or her decisions must be based on a specific Code requirement.
+The authority having jurisdiction is responsible for interpreting the NEC.

+■ The AHJ's decisions must be based on a specific Code requirement.
 If an installation is rejected, the authority having jurisdiction is legally responsible for informing the installer of the specific NEC rule that was violated.
-Figure 90-15 specific NEC rule that was violated.
+Figure 90-15